Arukuen/trustify/README.md

-# Faker - A Filipino Fake News Detector API using Scikit-Learn
+# Trustify - A Filipino Fake News Detector API using Scikit-Learn

 This API is used by a browser extension [here](https://github.com/H3XoRuSH/Filipino-Fake-News-Detector).